Optimal Integration Strategies for the Multinational Firm

 We examine integration strategies of multinational firms that face a rich array of choices of international organization.
-Each firm in an industry must provide headquarter services from its home country, but can produce its intermediate inputs and conduct assembly operations in one or more of three locations.
-We study the equilibrium choices of firms that differ in productivity levels, focusing on the role that industry characteristics, such as the fixed costs of foreign subsidiaries, the cost of transporting intermediate and final goods, and the regional composition of the consumer market play in determining the optimal integration strategies.
-In the process, we identify three distinct 'complementarities' that link firms' foreign investment decisions for different stages of production.
+Each firm in an industry must provide headquarter services from its home country, produce intermediate inputs, and assemble the intermediate goods into final products.
+Both production of intermediate goods and assembly can be performed at home, in another "Northern" country, in the low-wage "South," or in several of these locations.
+We study the equilibrium choices of firms that differ in productivity (and thus size), focusing on the role of industry characteristics such as the fixed costs of foreign subsidiaries, the cost of transporting intermediate and final goods,and the share of the consumer market that resides in the South in determining optimal integration strategies.

 Suggested Citation: Suggested Citation